-Up until 3 weeks ago I’d never actually been on a long-haul flight before.
-I’d only ever travelled within Europe, so 2.5 hours is probably the longest I’ve ever spent on a plane – much shorter than the 11.5-14 hours required to reach Chile… In the months leading up to the trip, I’d been busy preparing the luggage, insurance and vaccinations necessary for a break in South America, and at times everything seemed a bit overwhelming – especially as I’d never had to do any of this before!
+Until last year, I’d never actually been on a long-haul flight before.
+I’d only ever travelled within Europe, so 2.5 hours was probably the longest I’d ever spent on a plane – much shorter than the 11.5-14 hours required to reach Chile… In the months leading up to the trip, I’d been busy preparing the luggage, insurance and vaccinations necessary for a University-led field trip in the deserts of South America, and at times everything seemed a bit overwhelming – especially as I’d never had to do any of this before.

-For fellow first-time long-haulers, or people interested in the few travelling tips I’ve picked up along the way, I thought I’d write this quick 10 tip blog post because I know I could have done with one of these to read before I began preparations!
+For fellow first-time long-haulers, or people interested in the few travelling tips I’ve picked up along the way, I thought I’d write this quick 10 tip blog post (with lots of field trip photos) because I know I could have done with one of these to read before I began preparations…

 - Photocopy and screenshot all necessary documents